We believe small steps compound over time.

 We are proud that 92% of our staff are Black people or people of color, and 96% have been incarcerated and/or experienced homelessness.
 At Urban Alchemy, we do the work.
 We don’t sit on the sidelines.

-We are not planning this expansion simply for sake of getting bigger.
-Urban Alchemy’s services and the jobs we create are in high demand.
+We are proud of our success and cannot turn away from the increasing demand for what we do However, we are not planning this expansion simply for sake of getting bigger.
+Urban Alchemy is compelled to respond to the overwhelming need in our neighborhoods by replicating our successful formula in as many cities as possible.
+This will enable us to serve these communities while creating new jobs for people who have been incarcerated.
 Responsible growth will mean transformative assistance for even more people and places struggling with the intersection of extreme poverty, mental health, addiction, and homelessness.

 Urban Alchemy’s other big challenge is cash.
 If we were a tech start-up, we would probably be seeking Series B or C funding to meet our infrastructure needs and achieve our expansion goals.
 However, as a nonprofit social enterprise, we are looking for foundations, corporations, and individuals to make philanthropic investments in our transformative model.
 Urban Alchemy is being strategic and intentional regarding our expansion as we work to secure new investments.